 Open communication allows your employees to be more engaged and understand that what they do matters in the success of the business.
 Fostering a sense of open communication empowers your employees to express themselves, make suggestions, be more creative, and play a larger role in making decisions.

-Effective communication may seem simple, but it does take effort.
+Effective communication may seem simple, but it takes effort.
 Management should consistently communicate their goals as well of those of the company with their employees.
 Routinely talking with your workforce about their goals, both personal and professional, ensures accountability for both management and employees.
-In order to effectively maintain employee-manager dialogue, be sure to use the proper tools that store data regarding performance history, goals, achievements, and notes from previous check-ins.
+In order to effectively maintain employee-manager dialogues, be sure to use regularly schedule time throughout the year to discuss performance, goals, achievements, and notes from previous check-ins.

 Beyond work-centered communication, leadership should also listen to employees’ values.
 This way they can make sure employee needs are being met.
-With Visit.org’s platform, corporate social responsibility professional can track the causes and activities that interest individual employees, in order to customize giving back experiences that boost engagement while communicating that an employee’s whole identity matters to the company.
+With Visit.org, corporate social responsibility professionals can track the impact areas that interest individual employees in order to customize social impact experiences.

-Opening this line of communication leads to greater job satisfaction, reduced stress, higher participation, and loyalty throughout the organization.
+Opening such lines of communication leads to greater job satisfaction, reduced stress, higher participation, and loyalty throughout the organization.

-There are even ways of showing recognition that already fit seamlessly into a company’s plan for their employees.
-These include: offering management training programs, invitations to attend relevant conferences, online learning courses, and team-building experiences for a cause.
-Not only do you get the benefit of higher employee retention, but you also reap the benefits of a more educated, better-trained, more socially-conscious workforce!
+There are even ways of showing recognition that already fit seamlessly into a company’s plan for their employees, such as management training programs, invitations to attend relevant conferences, online learning courses, and more.

 Employees tend to be happier at and more loyal to companies that are socially responsible.

-Organizations that are connected to societal issues and align themselves with making their community a better place provide their employees with a sense of deeper meaning at their jobs.
+Organizations that align themselves with making their community a better place provide their employees with a sense of deeper meaning at their jobs.
 This instills the value in your workforce to not only work for the success of the organization, but also for the betterment of society.

-With Visit.org‘s platform, human resources and CSR leaders can offer a global inventory of do-good team-building activities — showing the company’s commitment to social responsibility, and their appreciation of their employees.
-These cause-benefiting activities range from enjoying an in-office catered meals that supports refugees, volunteering at urban gardens to fight climate change, organizing donation drives for students in need or animal shelters, and so much more.
+With Visit.org, human resources and CSR leaders can offer a global inventory of purposeful team-building activities — showing the company’s commitment to social responsibility, and their appreciation of employees.